anlandou/Python/README.md

 # Python
 Learning and Mastering Python

-I will post files containing notes and code snippets of topics that I've learned from a python tutorial.
+I will post files containing notes, miniprojects and code snippets of topics that I've learned from a python tutorials.
  Wish me luck!